kaboom748/esp8266_WLAN_PHY/README.md

 This project is intended for **controlled RF research and characterization**, not for interference.

-In Canada, the Radiocommunication Act prohibits the installation, use, possession, manufacture, import, distribution, leasing, offering for sale, or sale of a jammer, subject to specific legal exceptions.

 Do not use this project to intentionally block, disrupt, degrade, or deny radio communications.

+In Canada, the Radiocommunication Act contains specific prohibitions concerning jammers and harmful/interfering radio operation.

 ### Other jurisdictions